Harshitha-MG17/DRUG-IO/README.md

 - Use the provided notebooks to reproduce preprocessing and training steps where available.
 - For custom experiments, adapt dataset paths in the training scripts and set the output directory under `Model_training/`.

-Repository maintenance and GitHub push
-- This repository can be pushed to a remote GitHub repository.
-Ensure you have a configured Git user and authentication (SSH key or credential helper).

-License & attribution
-- No license file is included.
-Add a `LICENSE` if you plan to open-source the code.

-Contact / Next steps
-- If you want, I can: commit this README update, add a `LICENSE`, and push the repository to `https://github.com/Harshitha-MG17/DRUG.IO.git`.
-Ask me to proceed and provide any preferred license.